Oreomecon radicata

-The Arctic poppy (Papaver radicatum) is a flowering plant in the Papaveraceae family.
+The Arctic poppy (Oreomecon radicata) is a flowering plant in the poppy family.
 It may also be referred to as rooted poppy or yellow poppy.
-Arctic poppies grow in cold climate conditions and are found in Arctic regions throughout the world.
+Arctic poppies grow in cold climate conditions and are found in Arctic regions of Europe.
 Arctic poppies have adaptations, such as heliotropism and physical characteristics, which help them survive in the harsh environment they grow in.

 Taxonomy

+Oreomecon radicata was given the scientific name Papaver radicatum in 1770 by Christen Friis Rottbøll.
+In 2021 it was moved to the genus Oreomecon.
+Together with its genus it is classified in the family Papaveraceae.

 The Flora of North America lists four subspecies: